xLightsSequencer/xLights/README.txt

-   -- enh (keith)  Add the ability to schedule a playlist every n days -- enh (keith)  Add a play list item that sets a range of pixels to a particular colour -- enh (keith)  Add controller upload support for ECG-P12S firmware 3.3 -- enh (keith)  Add conttoller upload for ESPixelStick firmware 3.0 2018.9 Apr 1, 2018
+   -- enh (keith)  Add the ability to schedule a playlist every n days -- enh (keith)  Add a play list item that sets a range of pixels to a particular colour -- enh (keith)  Add controller upload support for ECG-P12S firmware 3.3 -- enh (keith)  Add controller upload for ESPixelStick firmware 3.0 2018.9 Apr 1, 2018
    -- enh (gil/dkulp)  Added ability to render a waveform range selection.
 Fixes #489.
    -- enh (keith)  Add xCapture for capturing E131/ArtNET data from the network and save it to a FSEQ or ESEQ file